-- When prompted, select LightDM from the list of display managers (GDM3 may be a second option, do not select this). - After the script has completed, a log file will be written to disk which summaries the packages installed.
+• After the script has completed, a log file will be written to disk which summaries the packages installed.
 Check that all packages were installed correctly.
-It is recommended that this log file gets copied to the directory: /home/ims/Documents/InstallationRecords - Reboot the system and then proceed to install the required graphics drivers (DSS only). - In the "Software and Updates" menu, select "Additional Drivers"; the appropriate graphics drivers should be automatically detected.
-Apply the changes and restart the system. - Note: If no recommended drivers are displayed in this menu, download and install from the manufacturers webpage. - Once the GUI is fully configured disable it using the following command, this is the state that all servers should be shipped in, both DSS and RMS.
+It is recommended that this log file gets copied to the directory: /home/ims/Documents/InstallationRecords

+- Reboot the system and then proceed to install the required graphics drivers (if applicable) - In the "Software and Updates" menu, select "Additional Drivers"; the appropriate graphics drivers should be automatically detected.
+Apply the changes and restart the system. - Note: If no recommended drivers are displayed in this menu, download and install from the manufacturers web page. - If a server with graphics is shipped by IMS, the graphical interface is generally disabled with the following command: